 Property and equipment are recorded at cost.
 Depreciation and amortization are recognized over the estimated useful lives of the assets using the straight-line method.
-The estimated useful lives of depreciable assets are three to twenty years for LNG liquefaction plant assets, up to10 years for station equipment and LNG trailers, and three to seven years for all other depreciable assets.
+The estimated useful lives of depreciable assets are three to twenty years for LNG liquefaction plant assets, up to 10 years for station equipment and LNG trailers, and three to seven years for all other depreciable assets.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or related lease terms.
 Periodically, the Company receives grant funding to assist in the financing of natural gas fueling station construction.
-The Company received were approximately \$3,114, \$959, and \$4,292 for the years ended December 31, 2013, 2014, and 2015 respectively.
+The Company records the grant proceeds as a reduction of the cost of the respective asset.
+Total grant proceeds received were approximately \$3,114, \$959, and \$4,292 for the years ended December 31, 2013, 2014, and 2015 respectively.